 Usually hitting the loss from top means you’ve lost several trades in a row, which indicates you’re off your game or the market structure has changed and isn’t conducive to the strategies being used.

-Take your profit and run.
+Take your profit and trade with it another day.
 Don’t try to be a hero and make it back.
 What matters in trading is your profit at the end of the month.
 You are going to feel a lot worse if you start out the day well and then lose everything and wind up negative.
 Avoid that scenario.

 A profitable day is a profitable day.
 By following these types of rules, you are likely to have more profitable days, and the losing days are manageable.